Trait diesel::expression_methods::ExpressionMethods

 fn eq<T>(self, other: T) -> Eq<Self, T>where Self::SqlType: SqlType, T: AsExpression<Self::SqlType>,

-Note that this function follows SQL semantics around None
+Note that this function follows SQL semantics around None/null values,

 sqlite-specific is